Barnwell's trade grades: The NFL's 30 most impactful of last year

 Speaking of brilliant moves from Belichick, I wrote in April about how the Patriots coach rented a year of Cooks for what amounted to $1.9 million and a sixth-round pick.
 The Patriots sent a first-rounder to the Saints for Cooks and then got a first-round pick back from the Rams, who signed Cooks to a five-year, $81 million extension after the trade.

 The remarkably consistent Cooks delivered another high-production season.
 Over the past four seasons, Cooks has played all 16 games and has been targeted between 7.1 and 8.1 times per game.
 He has caught between 4.0 and 5.1 passes per game, racking up 67.6 yards to 75.3 yards per game on those throws.
 His touchdowns have fallen in four consecutive seasons from nine down to five, but given the Rams' emphasis on running in short-yardage situations, that shouldn't be a surprise.
-The Rams are paying Cooks like a superstar and he hasn't yet had that dominant campaign as a pro, but the Oregon State product continued to show a dramatically high floor in 2018 and doesn't turn 26 until September.
+The Rams are paying Cooks like a superstar, and he hasn't yet had that dominant campaign as a pro, but the Oregon State product continued to show a dramatically high floor in 2018 and doesn't turn 26 until September.

 Impact grade: A-